SciMed/style-guide/README.md

 * If in a partial, modal file names should be suffixed with `_modal.html.erb`.
 * Double-quote raw HTML attributes.
   * Example: `<div id="foo"></div>`
+* Default to the following FontAwesome icons for these common use cases:
+  * Save: 'check'
+  * Delete: 'times'
+  * Cancel: 'ban'
+  * Edit: 'pencil alternate'

 # RSpec